 participating jurisdiction or other jurisdiction does not include the Commonwealth.

-28. Application law of this jurisdiction
+28. Application law of this jurisdiction binds Crown

 The application law of this jurisdiction binds (so far as the legislative power of Parliament permits) the Crown in right of this jurisdiction and of each other jurisdiction, so far as the Crown carries on a business, either directly or by an authority of the jurisdiction concerned.

-29. Application law of other jurisdictions
+29. Application law of other jurisdictions binds Crown

 (1) The application law of each participating jurisdiction other than this jurisdiction binds the Crown in right of this jurisdiction, so far as the Crown carries on a business, either directly or by an authority of this jurisdiction.